Gaslighting In A Relationship – Signs & Stages To Know About

 8. Set Personal Boundaries

 Gaslighting in a relationship is a type of emotional abuse and psychological manipulation that gives the abuser the power to exploit another person.
-If your partner refuses to be held accountable, lies to you, and makes you question yourself, chances are you are being gaslighted.
+Signs of manipulation include your partner refusing to be held accountable, lying to you, and making you question yourself.
+These are common tactics used in gaslighting.
 While the motive behind a gaslighter’s actions is difficult to understand, possible reasons include mental health issues and insecurity about themselves.
 That is why it is extremely important to realize that you are being gaslighted and set personal boundaries with your partner.
 If you experience anxiety and low self-confidence, consult a mental health professional to help you heal and take control of your life.

 Infographic: Healing From Gaslighting Abuse